Corporate Governance

 Sumitomo Mitsui Financial Group's Corporate Governance System

 SMFG Group employs the Company with Three Committees structure.
-This structure was adopted in order to establish a corporate governance system that is globally recognized and is aligned with international banking regulations and supervision requirements and to achieve enhanced oversight of the exercise of duties by the Board of Directors and expedite this exercise of duties.
-In addition, core subsidiaries SMBC and SMBC Nikko Securities employ the Company with Audit and Supervisory Committee system described in the Companies Act.
+This structure was adopted in order to build a corporate governance system that is globally recognized and is aligned with international banking regulations and supervision requirements, as well as to achieve enhanced oversight of the exercise of duties by the Board of Directors and to expedite the exercise of duties.
+Core subsidiaries SMBC and SMBC Nikko Securities employ the Company with Audit and Supervisory Committee system described in the Companies Act.

 Through the implementation of effective corporate governance systems, we aim to prevent corporate misconduct while also achieving ongoing growth and medium- to long-term improvements in corporate value.
 We realize that there is no perfect form for corporate governance structures.
 Accordingly, we will continue working toward the strengthening and enhancement of corporate governance in order to realize higher levels of effectiveness.